richmahn/en_tn/1th/front/intro.md

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "1 Thessalonians" or "First Thessalonians."
 They may instead prefer to choose a clearer title, such as "Paul's First Letter to the Church in Thessalonica," or "The First Letter to the Christians in Thessalonica."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### Who wrote Philippians? ####

-Paul from the city of Tarsus was the author.
-He had been known as Saul in his early life.
-Before becoming a Christian, Paul was a Pharisee.
-He persecuted Christians.
-After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

-Paul wrote this letter while staying in the city of Corinth.
-Of all Paul's letters that are in the Bible, many scholars think 1 Thessalonians was the first letter Paul wrote.

 ## Part 2: Important Religious and Cultural Concepts ##